 Chlorine in trace amounts in the form of chloride is an essential nutrient for plant metabolism.
 High levels of chlorine, however, can be toxic to plants.
 Water treatment plants sometimes shock the water supply with excessive levels of chlorine to treat biological contaminants.
 These shock treatments are not announced and could end up killing an entire crop.
 Chloramine is another chlorine-based disinfectant that can harm plants and other types of hydroculture operations.
-The US Environmental Protection Agency claims that low level of chloramines in drinking water is safe for plants, but it can be poisonous to fish and compost teas.
+The US Environmental Protection Agency claims that a low level of chloramines in drinking water is safe for plants, but it can be poisonous to fish and compost teas.

-Water hardness is major hydroponic problem found in most municipal and well water supplies.
+Water hardness is a major hydroponic problem found in most municipal and well water supplies.
 Hard water is caused by an excess amount of calcium and magnesium dissolved in the water.
 Ironically, calcium and magnesium are the same minerals found in most complete plant nutrient formulations.
 The problem is the high concentrations cause excessive mineral salt build-up on the roots and in the growing media, leading to nutrient lockout.
-At the very minimum the plants won’t be able to uptake the proper balance of the nutrients required for sustained growth.
-In the worst case the major nutrients required for growth will be made unavailable which eventually causes the crop to die.
+At the very minimum, the plants won’t be able to uptake the proper balance of the nutrients required for sustained growth.
+In the worst case, the major nutrients required for growth will be made unavailable which eventually causes the crop to die.

 the calcium and the phosphate are unavailable to the plants.
 The calcium phosphate scale will clog up drip irrigation lines and submersible pumps.
 If the water supply contains high levels of bicarbonates, it could require ten to fifteen times as much phosphoric acid to lower the pH of the nutrient solution.
 This increases the danger of phosphorus toxicity.

 Some water supplies use water sources from several locations, each with different chemical make-up.
 You never know from one day to the next what your water quality will be like.
-Sodium levels in excess of 2,000 ppm have been found in some inland water sources
+Sodium levels in excess of 2,000 ppm have been found in some inland water sources.